numerik11/ESP32-Irrigation-Control/README.md

-This irrigation controller is degsined to use ESP32 controlled by the powerful and affordable KC868 6 relay module from aliexpress.
+Irrigation controller degsined to use ESP32 controlled KC868 6 relay module from aliexpress.
----

 Materials Required

 1.)
 7 Core irrigation wire to run from controller to solenoid box